Ferrarispo/adv-sap-long-quiz/quiz.md

 9. List and discuss the distinct roles in Web Services Architecture.

+Provider - The provider creates the web service and makes it available to client applications who want to use it.

+Requestor - A requestor is nothing but the client application that needs to contact a web service.
+The client application can be a .Net, Java, or any other language-based application which looks for some sort of functionality via a web service.

+Broker - The broker is nothing but the application which provides access to the UDDI.

 Publish - A provider informs the broker (service registry) about the existence of the web service by using the broker's publish interface to make the service accessible to clients.

-Find - The requestor consults the broker to locate a published web service
+Find - The requestor consults the broker to locate a published web service.

 Bind - With the information it gained from the broker (service registry) about the web service, the requestor is able to bind, or invoke, the web service.